la2050/archive/_projects/2015/lapd-southwest-area-youth-conference-enhancing-community-police-relations-through-the-youth.md

   The Southwest Area Police Youth Board is comprised of Board-elected community youth, and elected youth and adult advisers, with the goal of increasing youth involvement in community safety and quality of life issues in Southwest Area.
-'In one to three sentences, please describe your proposal.': >- The Public Safety Youth Conference will gather advice, concerns and recommendations on deterring crime and fostering public safety and community policing from the perspective of the youth in our communities.
 Where will you be working?:
   - South LA
   - City of Los Angeles